aleszu/webdesign/README.md

 </div>
 ```

 To style the text, add this to the *skeleton.css*.
+It's good practice to include a full font stack in case the browser can't render your first choice.

 ```

 .hero-text h1{
   color: #e0e0eb;
-  font-family: Baskerville, serif;
+  font-family: Baskerville, "Baskerville Old Face", "Goudy Old Style", Garamond, "Times New Roman", serif;
   font-size: 4.1em;
   margin: auto;
   position: absolute;